mdart86/Pixello/README.md

 HTTP Request: **POST**

-URL: localhost:4000/posts/new_post
+URL: localhost:4000/posts/new_post/610e07f14cd8c527ae5a4b50

+*the ID used in the URL is the ID of the User that exists in the User database*

 Notes: With a Json Web Token (JWT) as authentication, a post is created in the database and the image is stored in Cloudinary, the cloud storage solution.

 ![Post - Create Post](/docs/images/posts_create_posts.jpg)